pathuribhavani/wine-reviews-04/README.md

 - Bhavani Pathuri For each country, find the average price of wine.
 - For each country, find th maximum price of wine
 - For each country,find the minimum price of wine
-- for each country, find the
+- for each country, find the count of those countries whose wine price is greater than average price.